 #9 Updated by David van der Spoel about 13 years ago

 I have added a patch in routine bond_angle like this:

 it seems to solve the problem.
 If you'd looked in include/vec.h you'd see that we already had tests in cos_angle for costh > 1 or costh < -1, however it is the problem that angles get exactly 180 or 0 that causes these problems.

 Shall I commit this to the 3.3 cvs branch?

 By the way David, you are really good at setting up "troublesome" systems: I also had to patch grompp to be able to get your topology grompp-ed, since there is a different of constraint generation in 3.3.1 and 3.3.2.
 Oh well, all the better.

-#11 Updated by David Mobley almost 13 years ago
+#11 Updated by David Mobley about 13 years ago

 David, committing this to CVS sounds like a good idea -- it sounds like your solution should do it.